andyhqtran/divi-resources/README.md

 # Divi Resources
 ![Divi Theme](Preview.jpg)
-A list of resources for Divi Theme by Elegant Themes.
+A list of _free_ resources for Divi Theme by Elegant Themes.

 # Table of Contents
 - [Collaboration](#collaboration)